How to Pick Travel Insurance for Your Family Trip

 - How much are you spending on non-refundable bookings like flights and accommodations?

 For our first family trip to Japan, I wanted full coverage for our first big international trip, and it turned out that I did use the insurance when I needed to visit the doctor.
-On another trip to Indonesia, I didn’t research the coverage as well and got burned by my crappy policy.
+On another trip to Indonesia, I didn’t research the coverage as well and got burned by my crappy policy when I chose to rely just on credit card provided insurance.

 - Medical Coverage: Ensure it covers emergency medical expenses, hospital stays, and medical evacuations.
 Some policies also cover dental emergencies.